Have a urinary tract infection?

 Some studies show some efficacy, while others show none, he said.
 For that reason, Dr. Brede and a growing number of medical providers have moved away from this practice.

-One of the latest studies proving wrong the effectiveness of cranberry juice in preventing urinary tract infections was released in November 2016 in the Journal of the American Medical Association.
+One of the latest studies proving wrong the effectiveness of cranberry juice in preventing urinary tract infections was released in the Journal of the American Medical Association.
 The study looked at whether high-potency cranberry capsules reduced the number of urinary tract infections in older women living in nursing homes.

 Of the 185 female nursing home residents taking part in the trial, there was no difference in the number of urinary tract infections between those taking the capsules and those taking a placebo over one year.